mat10243x/DevOpsWithDocker/README.md

 # DevOpsWithDocker

-This are the exercises for the University of Helsinki course "DevOps with Docker"
+This are the submissions for the exercises of the University of Helsinki course "DevOps with Docker"

 https://devopswithdocker.com/